culshoefer/codeCurriculum-gitbook/chapter1.md

 x = x /3 + 3 / 2 * z # x = 35 / 6 = 5.8333333333
 print x # will print 5.833333333335
 ```
-(5.83333333333333333 -> 35/6 Computers can only store a finite number of elements and do not store .
-With bigger numbers, floats can often get inaccurate because they only have a limited amount of space in computers)
+(5.83333333333333333 -> 35/6 Computers can only store a finite number of decimal spaces.
+That is the reason why with bigger numbers, floats can often get inaccurate -  they have only a limited amount of space.)
 ## Conditional statements
 ##Exercises for Conditionals
 quiz game